 Parallel to that, we need to improve the foster care system and simplify the adoption process.
 We need to believe that every child is valuable and worthy of our time and protection.
 And we have to acknowledge that sanctioning abortion has eroded this mindset.

-Ego-protective adults don’t safeguard children; humbled adults do.
+Ego-protective adults don’t safeguard children; humble adults do.

 Re: our death culture.
 Video games, movies, music lyrics, TV shows – for two decades now, we’ve known that exposure to violent “entertainment” can impact/influence young, developing brains.
 Yet, we’re not livid about the endless stream of brutal material that is produced.
 We get indignant about gun control, but we welcome entertainment that celebrates the perpetrator being annihilated by massive bullet wounds.
 The duplicity here is baffling and disturbing.

 We can’t ingest a regular diet of violence “for fun” and then expect the young and upcoming to be unaffected by that.